edelstone/tints-and-shades/README.md

 ## What is the Tint & Shade Generator?

-The Tint & Shade Generator is a precision color tool for producing accurate tints (pure white added) and shades (pure black added) from a given hex color in 5%, 10%, or 20% increments.
+The Tint & Shade Generator is a precision color tool for producing accurate tints (lighter variants) and shades (darker variants) from a given hex color in 5%, 10%, or 20% increments.

 ## Why is this tool unique?